If you’re coming from a Windows PC to a Mac, you might be wondering how to take a screenshot without that Print Screen

-Worry not though, as there’s a variety of screenshot methods available in the newest version of MacOS — including those for capturing a specific window — all of which produce images you can use for whatever you need.
+Worry not though, as there are a variety of screenshot methods available in MacOS, whether you’ve updated to Mojave or are still running High Sierra — including those for capturing a specific window — all of which produce images you can use for whatever you need.

 Capture the entire screen